-6.9.4 Whistleblowing - linked to Whistleblowing Policy

-Nord Anglia Education and our schools recognize that we cannot expect children to raise concerns in an environment where adults fail to do so.
+Whistleblowing - linked to Whistleblowing Policy, Nord Anglia Education and Colegio Menor Quito recognize that we cannot expect children to raise concerns in an environment where adults fail to do so.
 All staff and volunteers should be aware of their duty to raise concerns about the actions or attitude of colleagues.
 Appropriate concerns raised for the right reasons are considered to be a protected disclosure and, even if proven to be unfounded, no action will be taken against the whistle-blower.

-Malicious whistleblowing however, will be seen as a potential disciplinary matter.
-See Nord Anglia Education's whistleblowing policy.
+Malicious whistleblowing however, will be seen as a potential disciplinary matter. (see Nord Anglia Education's whistleblowing policy).